 AI isn’t coming to take your job, but it’s probably going to change it.
 Early indicators suggest that an AI-powered future is one where humans and intelligent technologies work collaboratively.
-But the largest barrier to realizing that future, and to the further advancement of AI, is the current dearth of talent in the field.
-This goes beyond the lack of AI engineers: Deloitte’s 2020 State of AI in Enterprise Survey found that the biggest corporate need was in finding more AI-literate business professionals.
+But the largest barrier to realizing that future and the further advancement of AI is the current dearth of talent in the field.
+The United States is facing a shortage of AI-trained professionals.
+This talent gap represents a significant opportunity for those who are willing to skill up through accessible online programs.

 Thanks to online degree programs and DIY skill-builders, it’s never been easier to get started in artificial intelligence.
 Educational options are available at every possible starting point: from the working software engineer to the absolute layman.

-If you’re ready to explore this dynamic, impactful, and rewarding career, read on.
+Read on if you’re ready to explore this dynamic, impactful, and rewarding career.

 Lewis University (MS Computer Science)